Getting Your Marriage or Relationship Back on Track

 - and more…

-The reason Solution Focused Therapy works well in marriage counseling is that it focuses on talking about what positive changes you want to make in your marriage or relationship.
+Solution Focused Therapy works well in marriage or relationship counseling because it focuses on positive changes you want to make in your marriage or relationship.
 One person won’t feel blamed and shamed for creating a problem.
 One person won’t feel ganged up on by the therapist and their spouse.

 We talk about how to strengthen the relationship itself.
 This means both people get to talk about the things they would like to see happening in the future so they can say the relationship is healthy and good for them.
 By focusing on the positive changes you both want to make, we avoid going back in time, trying to figure out how and why the problem got started and who is to blame.
 By focusing on your future, we keep both people engaged in the work and no one “checks out” because they are feeling blamed for the problems.